codewin1/codewin1/README.md

       <b>
         Hello There
       <br>
-        I'm Edwin and/or codewin1 , a Student and a Devops practitioner; I like alot all just depends on what topic you bring up 😂
+        I'm Edwin and/or codewin1, a linux system admin and also practicing Devops ; I like alot of stuff ,just depends on what topic you bring up 😂
         <br>
-        I’m currently learning golang and also looking to collaborate on opensource  projects.
+        I’m currently learning golang and looking to collaborate on any projects.
         <br>
        <b> My LinkedIn </b>:: https://www.linkedin.com/in/murimiedwin/
       </b>